mapkit object by providing an authorization callback and language.

 Your Key ID

-The code for signing a JWT token can be run server-side, and exposed as a web-service to your front-end.
-It can also be run on a development machine to generate a long-lived token to be checked directly into source-code.
-Libraries for signing JWT tokens can be found at jwt.io for most programming languages.
+The code for signing a JWT token can be run server-side, and exposed as a web service to your front end.
+It can also be run on a development machine to generate a long-lived token to be checked directly into source code.
+Libraries for signing JWT tokens for most programming languages can be found at http://jwt.io.